joshuacreveling/Module_15_Challenge_Assignment/README.md

     * Build and test the robo advisor.
 A screen recording is provided in the 'screen_recordings' folder that demonstrates this.

 * Step 3: Enhance the Robo Advisor with an Amazon Lambda Function
     * Create an Amazon Lambda function to validate the data that a user supplies during a conversation with the robo advisor.
-The Lambda function (lambda_function.py) is located in the 'Lambda' funciton located in this repository.
+The Lambda function (lambda_function.py) is located in the 'Lambda' folder located in this repository.
     * A screen recording is provided in the 'screen_recordings' folder that demonstrates this.
 ---
 ## Technologies